 - Polycystic ovary syndrome (PCOS), hypothyroidism, or an adrenal gland problem

 Your healthcare provider may be able to diagnose AN by looking at your skin.
 He or she will ask when your skin changes started, and if the changes have gotten worse over time.
 Tell him or her if you are taking any medicines.
 If you are a woman, tell him or her if you have PCOS or take birth control pills.
 The provider may also ask if anyone in your family has AN or diabetes.
 You may need any of the following to find the cause of AN:

 - Blood tests may be used to check for medical problems that can cause AN.

 - A blood glucose test or hemoglobin A1c test may be used to check the amount of glucose (sugar) in your blood.
 These tests may show if you have diabetes.

 - An x-ray may be used to find medical problems that can cause AN.

 How is AN treated?

-The skin patches may not need to be treated if they do not cause symptoms.
+The skin patches may not need treatment if they do not cause symptoms.
 Patches often fade when the cause of AN is treated.
-Your healthcare provider may stop or change a medicine you take if it is causing your symptoms.
+Your healthcare provider may stop or change your medicine if it is causing AN.
 You may need to lose weight.
 You may also need any of the following:

 - Topical cream or gel medicines may be prescribed.
 These medicines may make the patches lighter or softer.
-The medicines may contain ammonium lactate or tretinoin.
 You may also be given antibiotic cream or soap to use on your skin.
-Bleaching agents such as hydroquinone may also be used on your skin.

 - Laser therapy may be used to treat thick skin.